Gila Gamliel

-Gila Gamliel-Demri (גִּלָּה גַּמְלִיאֵל-דִּמְרִי; born 24 February 1974) is an Israeli politician who currently serves as Minister of Science and Technology, and also as a member of the Knesset for Likud.
-She also previously served as Minister for Social Equality and as Minister of Environmental Protection.
+Gila Gamliel-Demri (גִּלָּה גַּמְלִיאֵל-דִּמְרִי; born 24 February 1974) is an Israeli politician who currently serves as Minister of Science and Technology and as a member of the Knesset for Likud.
+She also previously served as Minister for Social Equality, Minister of Environmental Protection and Minister of Intelligence.

 Early life and education

 Gamliel was born in Gedera.
 Her father Yosef Gameliel was born to a Yemenite Jewish family, and her mother Aliza was born to a Libyan Jewish family.
 Both her parents immigrated to Israel.
 After leaving school she did her national service in the Israel Defense Forces.
 She subsequently studied at the Ben-Gurion University of the Negev, where she was awarded a BA degree in Middle Eastern history and philosophy, and an MA degree in philosophy.
 During her time as a student she was elected chairwoman of the university's student union.
 She was controversially re-elected to the post after her boyfriend, Sagiv Assulin, had removed members who opposed Gamliel's candidacy from the association's steering council.
 She also served as the first woman chair of the National Union of Israeli Students, and later obtained a Bachelor of Laws at the Ono Academic College and a Master of Laws at the Bar-Ilan University.